Let’s make inclusion happen!

 Conference programme and workshop sessions

-The conference programme will include plenary sessions, power speech, panel discussions as well as interactive workshops dedicated to different aspects of inclusive education.
-The conference participants will have the opportunity to learn and exchange experience on how education policies as well as initiatives undertaken by civil society in the Member States are moving towards more accessible and quality educational systems to support diverse needs of all learners.
+The conference programme includes plenary sessions, power speech, panel discussions as well as interactive workshops dedicated to different aspects of inclusive education.
+The conference participants had the opportunity to learn and exchange experience on how education policies as well as initiatives undertaken by civil society in the Member States are moving towards more accessible and quality educational systems to support diverse needs of all learners.

 Conference agenda – see here.